sandkoan/nvim/README.md

 If you already have an nvim configuration in ```~/.config/nvim```, the ```nvim``` folder will be renamed to ```nvim_old```.

+### Post installation
+1. Launch neovim, you should be met with many errors.
+2. Enter command mode (hit <Escape> and <:>), and run PlugInstall.
+3. After installation, quit (<:q!>).
+4. Success!
+You have successfully installed `Nemo 1`.

+Feel free to make pull requests or open issues if you need any assistance.

 ### Some of the installed plugins
 * Plugin manager is [vim-plug](https://github.com/junegunn/vim-plug)
 * [Ranger](https://github.com/ranger/ranger) for file exploring with highly customizable vim keybindings